Getting started¶

 Feature Collections¶

-is a Python dictionary containing the contents of a GeoJSON FeatureCollection.
+The main argument required by many Geoplot functions feature_collection is a Python dictionary containing the contents of a GeoJSON FeatureCollection.
 You can customise which property to use as the index.
-The default is 'id'
+The default is 'id'.

-GeoJSON FeatureCollections for various UK geographies are available infaculty_extras.opendata
+GeoJSON FeatureCollections for various UK geographies are available infaculty_extras.opendata.
+To list available GeoJSONs:

 [1]: